 The primary objective of shielding design and access control is to protect operating personnel and plant personnel from radiation sources in the Auxiliary Building, including the sediment transfer header, transfer pumps, Spent Resin Storage Tanks and the concentrated slurry transfer hose.
-Corridors will be shielded to maintain dose rates at $\leq$ 2.5 mrem/hr during normal sediment transfer operations.
+Corridors have been shielded to maintain dose rates at ≤ 2.5 mrem/hr during normal sediment transfer operations.

 Shielding design in the Auxiliary Building is based on the shielding of process equipment, resin tanks and the transfer of spent resins and solidified waste.
 The transfer and processing system design incorporates provisions to preclude the formation of stagnant sediment slurry zones, which include interconnected flowpaths and use of flushwater.
-Therefore, localized piping hot spots will be minimized.
+Therefore, localized piping hot spots are minimized.
 The concrete walls of the SRST cubicles were originally designed to allow a maximum of 2.5 mrem/hr in adjacent areas while processing spent resins.
 Design radioactivity levels are based upon 1% leakage of fission products from the fuel rods.
 Since the total activity in the sediment to be processed is less than the design case, radiation levels in adjacent areas due to sediment contained in the tanks is not expected to be greater than 2.5 mR/hr.
-Calculations made using the ISOSHLO computer code confirm the dose rates to be much less than 0.01 mR/hr.
+Calculations made using the ISOSHLD computer code confirm the dose rates to be much less than 0.01 mR/hr.

-The bottoms of the SRSTs may be shielded inside their respective cubicle (AX00B, AX009) to allow for maintenance of the mixers.
+The bottoms of the SRSTs may be shielded inside their respective cubicle (AX008, AX009) to allow for maintenance of the mixers.
 Shielding should consist of lead blankets or lead sheets and cover the lower nozzle and discharge piping.
 The amount of shielding required should be minor since the tank will be empty and flushed if necessary to reduce the dose rate prior to performing any maintenance inside the cubicle.

-The sediment transfer manifold and hoses will be shielded to maintain general area radiation levels at or below 2.5 mR/hr during normal transfer operations.
+The sediment transfer manifold and hoses have been shielded to maintain general area radiation levels at or below 2.5 mR/hr during normal transfer operations.
 The hose from AFHB sediment sources to the SRST should result in about 54 mR/hr (unshielded) at a one-foot distance with 5% by weight sediment in the line.
-The proposed shielding (lead bricks) will reduce that to $\leq$ 2.5 mR/hr.
+The installed shielding (lead bricks) reduces that to < 2.5 mR/hr.

-Hoses from the SRST to the solidification feed station, however, will result in up to 2 R/hr at one foot.
-The transfer pump skid will be shielded to maintain workstation radiation levels at or below 2.5 mR/hr.
-Process flow valves which require operation will be located behind shielding and provided with reach rods or remote operators.
-The hoses from the chemical addition skid will not be shielded since no radioactivity will be in these lines.
+Hoses from the SRST to the solidification feed station, however, may result in up to 2 R/hr at one foot.
+The transfer pump skid has been shielded to maintain workstation radiation levels at or below 2.5 mR/hr.
+Process flow valves which require operation have been located behind shielding and provided with reach rods or remote operators.
+The hoses from the chemical addition skid are not shielded since no radioactivity exists in these lines.

-The discharge transfer hose from the reactor building basement sediment removal skid will be routed on the 305 ft elevation to a designated reactor building penetration for transfer to the SRST.
-The hose from the reactor building basement to the SRST should result in about 200 mr/hr (unshielded) at a one-foot distance with 5% sediment in the line.
-The transfer hose will be shielded to reduce hot spots and to minimize any contribution to general area dose.
-Shielding design and desired dose reduction will be determined by Radiological Engineering.
+The discharge transfer hose from the reactor building basement sediment removal skid has been routed on the 305 ft elevation to a designated reactor building penetration for transfer to the SRST.
+The hose from the reactor building basement to the SRST may result in about 200 mr/hr (unshielded) at a one-foot distance with 52 sediment in the line.
+The transfer hose has been shielded to reduce hot spots and to minimize any contribution to general area dose.
+Shielding design and desired dose reduction is determined by Radiological Engineering.